jasonhfwang/truthtree/README.md

 What is a good case study for the first thing to investigate

-- Should direct agent to investigate a single topic — e.g. chicken domestication
+- Should direct agent to investigate a single topic — e.g. chicken domestication.
+Then produce a page with a list of notes, facts broken down, and then proposed hierarchy + how they fit in to the global scheme.
+Basically can be multiple layers of flow graphs.